jugend/swift-cheat-sheet/README.md

         * Each class is given the opportunity to customise its stored properties further before new instance is ready to use
     * Two-phase init prevents property values being accessed before they are initialised, and prevent property values being set to a different value by another initialiser unexpectedly
       * Similar to Obj-C, the main difference during Phase 1, Objc-C assigns zero or null values (0 or nil) to every property.
-      * Swift's init is more flexible, lets you set custom initial values, and can cop with types for which 0 or nil is not a valid default value
+      * Swift's init is more flexible, lets you set custom initial values, and can cope with types for which 0 or nil is not a valid default value
     * Compiler performs four helpful safety checks:
       * Safety Check 1
         * A designated init must sensor that all the properties introduced by its class are initialised before it delegates up to a superclass init